fpsom/BH2023-Wastewater-Report/paper/paper.md

 23 | Size of the catchment area | Refers to the size of the area that is drained by the sampled sewage system in square km. | Number
 24 | Population size of the catchment area | Refers to the number of people living in the area covered by the sewage system | Number

+For each metadata, an indication of whether it’s considered *necessary*, *optional* (i.e. good to have but not critical), or *not required* (i.e. don’t care / don’t need) is expected.
+Finally, there is the option of adding, as structured text, any other metadata that might be considered in the form of `<metadata name>:<metadata description>:<required/optional>`.

+## Wastewater analysis results

 We have compiled a list of critical information that we consider essential for facilitating a thorough comparison of wastewater analysis results and evaluating the robustness and reproducibility of wastewater workflows.
 These key metadata points include: